cityofaustin/Residential-Permitting/_project_steps/deck/consult.md

 ---
-title: Get a Consultation for a Deck Permit in Austin
+seo_title: Get a Consultation for a Deck Permit in Austin
+title:  Deck > 2.
+Consult
 step_number: 2
 project_name: deck
 ---